RAF Harpur Hill: Later uses

 After the RAF left the tunnels, Somerset-based Wrington Vale Nurseries bought the underground tunnel network in 1964 and used it as a mushroom farm for over 10 years.
 Rubble from the demolition of Buxton’s Empire Hotel was used to fill in the channel of the railway line in the main tunnel.
-After the tunnels were closed again, they were sold to a group of local businessmen and used as a cold store for cheese; a warehouse was built for dry and bonded wines and spirits.
+After the tunnels were closed again, they were sold to a group of local businessmen who traded under the name Stowtime, and were used as a cold store for cheese; a warehouse was built for dry and bonded wines and spirits.
 Several local hauliers provided the transport for these goods.
-One of the hauliers was Lomas Distribution and Christian Salvesen and was a major employer in the area; it later sold the site to French transport company Norbert Dentressangle.
+Some of these hauliers was Lomas Distribution, T&C Naylor Haulage and Christian Salvesen.
+Christian Salvesen was a major employer in the area; it later sold the site to French transport company Norbert Dentressangle.

 Derbyshire College for Further Education moved from its 1950s premises in the Peak Buildings on Terrace Road to the former RAF base at Harpur Hill in 1965.
 It became known as High Peak College and closed on 1 August 1998.

-The site today
+Current use

 Many of the defensive bunkers can still be seen in the surrounding hillside.
 The site is now operated by the Health and Safety Executive Laboratory, which has had a presence on the site since 1924, when it was the Safety in Mines Research Establishment (SMRE).